yochaigal/cairn/resources/foundryvtt-system.md

 nav_order: 3
 ---

-# Foundry VTT System with Automatic Monster Import
+# Foundry VTT System
+Cairn has a robust system for [Foundry VTT](https://foundryvtt.com/), the popular virtual tabletop program.
+You can install Cairn directly from within Foundry, or you can do so manually via the [Github Repo](https://github.com/yochaigal/Cairn-FoundryVTT).

+## Automatic Monster Import

 This guide describes how to automate the process of importing monster descriptions and stats into [Foundry VTT](https://foundryvtt.com/) using a combination of Ruby and JavaScript.
 The process allows for seamless conversion of monster data from markdown to JSON, and then automatically creates or updates actors within Foundry VTT.

-## Prerequisites
+### Prerequisites
 1. **Foundry VTT**: Ensure you have Foundry VTT installed and set up.
 2. **Ruby**: You'll need Ruby installed on your system.
 [Learn how here](https://www.ruby-lang.org/en/documentation/installation/)
 3. **Redcarpet Gem**: The Ruby script requires the `redcarpet` gem to parse markdown.
 Install it by running: